 Work out your child’s individual sleep needs

-As both you and your child have been spending lots of time at home together, you’ve do doubt become more aware of how much they sleep, and in turn how they behave on different amounts of it.
+As both you and your child may have been spending lots of time at home together over summer, you’ve do doubt become more aware of how much they sleep, and in turn how they behave on different amounts of it.

 Though research shows that kids of all ages require an average of 9-11 hours of sleep each night, no two sleep patterns are the same.
 Some kids naturally wake up earlier on any amount of sleep, so it’s important that you allow them enough time to get settled the night before.

 It’s important that children have routines so they have an expectation of what happens the next day, especially for younger kids.
 Designating specific times for daily activities, such as dinner, teeth brushing and bedtime reading, is a great way to indicate to your child that bedtime is next on the agenda.

 Ensuring your child knows when bedtime occurs may ease their stress and anxieties about what comes next, and may help their bodies relax before heading off to bed.

 Whatever routine you set in place, try to ensure that it's around the same time each night – especially on school nights.
 On weekends, you can afford to be a little more flexible, particularly with older children who have established sleep patterns.

 Turn off screens before bed